BunEvie04/my-uca-notes/Advanced Games Programming/Task 7.md

 ```

 Creating a decorator class to have the items within, as this would allow the stats items and stats called in from one place for efficiency.
 A virtual function was thought to be used with this but it was decided to revert back to the decorator as a subclass of the character as this will allow the decorator to add/functions to the character.
+This was mainly due to the level of research necessary to understand this method, and it was deemed better to use what was better known.

 With this new setup, a decorator base with an ability attached to it.
 A child decorator for sword was added which passed “slash” as the ability.
 Following this, a shield decorator could be added for further testing of the decorator function.
 This would then, in theory, give the player a block ability.
 ``` cpp